whurst1/WillieHurstMadlibs/ghurst2MadLib.md

 <noun>.
 But Alexandra didn’t let what they thought get to her.

 She ate only the freshest and greenest leaves while the others laughed at her.
-And when graduation came and Alexandra <adverb> emerged from her <noun> her dream had come true.
+And when graduation came and Alexandra <adverb> emerged from her <noun>; her dream had come true.
 The others were astonished.
 She had the largest and most colorful <noun> of all the <noun>.
 Her <noun> were like a bird’s <noun>.
 She had become a queen.